Inaugural D.C. Co-op Impact Award Supports Cooperatives in the Washington Metro Area

 “The impact of the grant will be huge because during the pandemic, there is still food that needs to be made, and there are still businesses that need commercial kitchen space,” noted Pinkey Reddick with D.C.
 Kitchen Cooperative.
 “In our first pilot location, we need some extra refrigeration because we’re already at capacity.
 It will be awesome to get funds to help house some infrastructure.
 So, this is super exciting right now.”

-Community Kitchen Cooperative (CKC) plans to launch a cooperatively-operated, commissary kitchen space to support entrepreneurs of color, from and within historically disinvested communities.
-CKC has engaged Dreaming Out Loud to steward alumni from its accelerator program into this cooperative commissary space, targeting people of color.
-This co-op will serve as a model for inclusive food enterprise that is focused on quality jobs and cost savings through collective capacity.
+• Community Kitchen Cooperative (CKC) plans to launch a cooperatively-operated, commissary kitchen space.
+CKC has engaged Dreaming Out Loud to steward alumni from its accelerator program into this cooperative commissary space.
+This co-op will serve as a model that is focused on quality jobs and cost savings through collective capacity.

-The D.C.
+• The D.C.
 Pop-Up is a collaborative of D.C.-based makers who create products through the Made in D.C. program.
-Their goal is to address the market barriers for women and minority-owned brands by providing a cooperative retail space for owners to sell their products and increase brand exposure.
+Their goal is to provide a cooperative retail space for owners to sell their products and increase brand exposure.
 D.C.
 Pop-Up will utilize this grant to formally organize as a cooperative.

-Earth-Bound Building is a worker cooperative in Prince George’s County, MD, created by black farmers and activists in 2014 in response to a severe lack of skilled tradespeople of color.
-Earth Bound Building will use this grant to subsidize a four-day Intensive Timber Framing workshops for Black, Indigenous, women, and queer tradespeople, with the goal of creating a safe educational environment for new builders to develop new skills that are in high demand in the region.
+• Earth-Bound Building is a worker cooperative in Prince George’s County, MD.
+Earth Bound Building will use this grant to subsidize a four-day Intensive Timber Framing workshop, with the goal of creating a safe educational environment for new builders to develop new skills that are in high demand in the region.

-Starseed Earthroot is a collective of trans and gender-expansive queer activists looking to be a catalyst for land access, food sovereignty, and restorative agricultural practices.
-This grant will build capacity and leadership structures that align with their social justice vision, allowing members to acquire skills that have been hard to access in many professional spaces due to structural barriers that create unsafe spaces for people of color and gender non-conforming individuals.
+• Starseed Earthroot is a collective of activists looking to be a catalyst for land access, food sovereignty, and restorative agricultural practices.
+This grant will build capacity and leadership structures that align with their vision, allowing members to acquire skills that have been hard to access in many professional spaces.

 The inaugural D.C.
 Co-op Impact Grant, and partnership with Capital Impact Partners, is an important component of support that Wacif is providing to entrepreneurs through the D.C.
 Employee Ownership Initiative, which Wacif launched in 2018 together with Citi Community Development.
 In addition to employee ownership conversion support, the D.C.
 Employee Ownership initiative provides financial capital, like the D.C.
 Co-op Impact Grant, and knowledge capital, in the form of advisory services, to aspiring employee-owners.